Fudgedotdotdot/certgrab/README.md

 This tool starts a TLS handshake with the target, and then dumps the subject name & the alternate subject names.
-You can filter the output in order to only get the domains you're interested in with the -d flag.
+You can filter the output in order to only get the domains you're interested in with the -domain flag.